 The information provided below is obtained from internal information that is provided to the Company's chief operating decision maker for the purpose of corporate management.
 The Company uses segment operating income to measure segment performance.
 The Company does not allocate corporate interest income and expense, income taxes and other income and expense to its reportable segments.
 Certain expenses related to shared services that support operational activities and transactions are allocated from Corporate to the segments.
 Unallocated Corporate expense consists primarily of expense for management and certain administrative services that benefit both reportable segments.
+In addition, the Company does not allocate certain items to the segment operating income because management does not include the information in its measurement of the performance of the operating segments.
+Such unallocated items include restructuring charges and other exit-related activities, charges related to certain legacy environmental liabilities, and provisions for certain legal matters.
 Because of the unallocated income and expense, the operating income of each reportable segment does not reflect the operating income the reportable segment would report as a stand-alone business.
-In addition, the Company does not allocate restructuring charges and other exit-related activities and charges related to certain legacy environmental liabilities to the segment operating income because management does not include this information in its measurement of the performance of the operating segments.
 The results of discontinued operations are excluded from segment operating income and are presented separately, net of tax, from the results of ongoing operations for all periods presented.